johncprograms/text_editor/README.md

 # text_editor
 My personal text editor.
 It's a modal editor I wrote to avoid wrist problems, so it's not beginner-friendly.
 None of the keybinds make sense, except to me.
-So don't try to use it, but hey, you might find some interesting code in there.
+So don't try to use it.
+But hey, you might find some interesting code in there.

 # credits
 * Sean Barrett for https://github.com/nothings/stb/blob/master/stb_truetype.h, which is included in the repo, or at least on old version of it.